Wally West: Powers and abilities

 Using his abilities, Wally can run at such speed that he can run on water, create powerful vortexes with his arms or body, and vibrate at such speeds that he becomes invisible to the naked eye.
-Wally can also match the vibrational constant of solid objects and vibrate through them, passing his molecules through the spaces in between the atoms and molecules of the matter he is vibrating through, however, Wally accidentally destabilizes whatever he passes through, causing it to explode.
-While this has its drawbacks, Wally has learned to use this offensively in battle.
-Since Rebirth, Wally improves this ability and can vibrate through objects without causing them to explode.
+Wally can also match the vibrational constant of solid objects and vibrate through them, passing his molecules through the spaces in between the atoms and molecules of the matter he is vibrating through.
+Initially, Wally accidentally destabilized whatever he passed through, causing it to explode.
+In post-Rebirth stories, Wally became able to vibrate through objects without causing them to explode.

 Instead of using the cosmic treadmill as his uncle Barry, Wally can use his speed to travel through time.
 In Flash #150, he traveled back to the events of Crisis on Infinite Earths and battled the Anti-Monitor, speed-blitzing him until his shell was destroyed.
-He also outran death to the edge of the universe and beyond, where death didn't even exist and continued to run to get Linda back.
+He also outran death to the edge of the universe and beyond, where death did not exist, and continued to run to get Linda back.
 The Flash vol 2 #177 had Wally outrun the gravitational pull of a black hole.
-Using Jesse Quick's speed formula combined with his speed steal, Wally can temporally accelerate to the point where he escapes linear time, essentially allowing him to function like the chronokinetic Zoom.
+Using Jesse Quick's speed formula combined with his speed steal, Wally can temporally accelerate to the point where he escapes linear time.

-Wally has even become so fast and so powerful, that he became faster than the Speed Force itself.

 Wally is also a skilled science prodigy.
 In some versions, Wally uses these skills to recreate the accident that gave Barry his powers by himself, granting himself his own powers.
 Like his mentor, Wally understands what his speed enables him to do, and uses his knowledge of physics to his advantage in battle.
 He has extensive knowledge and experience with Time-Travel and the Multiverse, and was also considered by Michael Holt, aka Mister Terrific, to be one of the smartest people he knew, and was given a job as a mechanic/engineer at TerrificTech.

 After his return to the DC Universe, Wally is said to be even faster than before.
-Titans (2016) #5 issue, established that the Speed Force is inside Wally more than ever before.
+Titans (2016) established that the Speed Force is inside Wally more than ever before.
 He can generate white lightning, which combines all the colors of the Speed Force.
 Also in DC Rebirth, Wally learned that he can sense when time has been manipulated, as well as listen to the Speed Force, which allows him to sense disruptions in the space-time continuum.
 In the sixth volume of The Flash (2023), Wally gains the ability to create Speed Force energy constructs and duplicate himself.